Mausoleum of Reza Shah: Funeral

 The coffin of Reza Shah was brought back from the Kingdom of Egypt by train and then by aeroplane, making two stops, one in Mecca and the other in Medina.
 Then, later, his body was transferred by plane to Ahvaz, and then later by train to Tehran.

-On May 8, 1951, Reza Shah's funeral took place in Ray, in which Mohammad Reza Pahlavi, the then Shahanshah (Emperor), along with the entire Pahlavi family, many ministers and Prime Minister Mohammad Mossadegh, participated.
+On 8 May 1951, Reza Shah's funeral took place in Ray, in which Mohammad Reza Pahlavi, the then Shahanshah (Emperor), along with the entire Pahlavi family, many ministers and Prime Minister Mohammad Mosaddegh, participated.

 Design

 Internal

 The mausoleum and its surroundings stretched over an area of 9,000 square metres, and was 25 metres high (without the cupola on the top), that is to say, its height was 7 metres shorter than the dome of the neighbouring Shah Abdol-Azim Shrine.
-The architectural style was inspired by the tomb of Les Invalides in Paris, where Napoléon rests.
+The architectural style was inspired by the tomb of Les Invalides in Paris, where Napoleon rests.

-Inside, a circular colonnade delineated galleries and the centre of the mausoleum, where Reza Shah's sarcophagus, in Izmir blue marble, stood, beside which stood a white marble bust of Reza Shah, and a copy of the Qur'an.
+Inside, a circular colonnade delineated galleries and the centre of the mausoleum, where Reza Shah's sarcophagus, in İzmir blue marble, stood, beside which stood a white marble bust of Reza Shah, and a copy of the Qur'an.